 The impact of Open Access

 The Open Access titles have been heavily used, and usage has been recorded in every country and territory.
-In 2018, the OA program saw 228 million journal uses and nearly 15 million chapter uses.
+In 2019, the OA ebooks were used more than nine million times.
 These OA ebooks are being used at more than 11,700 institutions, some of which might not otherwise afford access to publishers’ books, including high schools and community colleges.

 Collaboration with El Colegio de México